 Efficiency is also something that must be properly learned.
-Too often, dedicated students spend six or more hours a day in the practice room only to arrive at their lessons with minuscule progress, or worse, a deterioration in their playing and harmful physical habits.
-As a pedagogue, it is my role to make sure a student understands how to minimize time in the practice room while maximizing output, so that playing is engaging and affirming.
+Too often, dedicated students spend hours a day in the practice room only to arrive at their lessons with minuscule progress, or worse, a deterioration in their playing and harmful physical habits.
+As a pedagogue, it is my role to make sure a student understands how to minimize time in the practice room while maximizing output, so that playing is engaging, affirming, and physically comfortable.

 Ultimately, the role of a musician is to be a communicator.
-Once we are able to establish technical and musical fundamentals, I encourage students to spend their time exploring repertoire, different genres of music, and actively pursuing their personal artistic voice.
+While I work with students to establish technical and musical fundamentals, I concurrently encourage them to spend a generous amount of time exploring repertoire, different genres of music, and actively pursuing their personal artistic voice.
 A student’s own discoveries are the foundation of their music-making and by extension, contributions to their community.